What does coffee sustainability mean?

 These farms have a variety of native trees that create a natural canopy under which coffee trees are grown.
 Shade-grown coffee helps increase biodiversity, helps prevent soil erosion and acts as a carbon sink.
 The Challenge provides a place for stakeholders to publicly express their commitments to sustainability and report on progress over time.
 By shedding light on the commitments made by stakeholders across the sector, we can make better use of them to form new partnerships and inspire others to act.

 While the coffee industry has been investing heavily in sustainability for decades, we recognize that the complex problems faced by the industry require a wide range of solutions and commitments.
 The transparency of sustainability commitments means declaring them in a shared space and reporting on progress.
-If you can't access Rainforest Alliance certified or shade-grown coffees, USDA organic coffee is the next best option.
-Or they can try to stay at bay and protect themselves from pests, high temperatures and variable rainfall by redoubling their efforts on good agricultural practices and improving farm management, including replacing old and diseased coffee trees with improved varieties and resistant to diseases.
+The International Coffee Organization (ICO) exposed and documented some of the factors that caused the crisis, especially the drastic drop in coffee prices for producers.
+Or they can try to stay at bay and protect themselves from pests, high temperatures and variable rainfall by redoubling their efforts on good agricultural practices and improving farm management, including the replacement of old and diseased coffee trees with improved varieties.